pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/WDT.md

 #####<class><i>class</i> machine.WDT(id=0, timeout)</class>

 Create a WDT object and start it.
-The id can only be 0.
+The `id` can only be `0`.
 See the init method for the parameters of initialisation.

 ### Methods